shutokawabata0723/GroupMaker/README.md

 # make_group
-create team (group) members just input number that you want to split.
+create team members just input number that you want to split.

 ## How to use

-add or remove member from `members.txt`
+add member to `members.txt`

 ```txt:
 name1